-3.2.5 Legacy Formats
+3.2.6 Legacy Formats

 Legacy formats (e.g., netCDF-3, HDF4, HDF-EOS2, and ASCII) are those used in early EOS missions, though some missions continue to produce data products in these formats.
-Development of new data products or versions from early missions may continue using the legacy format, but product developers are strongly encouraged to transition data to the netCDF-4 format for improved interoperability with data from recent missions.
+Development of new data products or new versions of old products from early missions may continue to use the legacy format, but product developers are strongly encouraged to transition data to the netCDF-4 format for improved interoperability with data from recent missions.
 Legacy formats are recommended for use only in cases where the user community provides strong evidence that research will be hampered if the data formats are changed.